-From my research I can see that most airlines accept one small box of safety matches or a book of matches in hand luggage only.
-Safety matches are the type that can only be lit from the strip at the edge of the box – being different to ‘strike anywhere’ matches which can be lit from many different surfaces.
+From my research I can see that most airlines accept one small box or book of safety matches or a book of matches in hand luggage only.
+Safety matches are the type that can only be lit from the strip at the edge of the box – being different to strike anywhere matches, which can be lit from many different surfaces.

 This does seem to differ a little around the world though as I can see, here in Australia for example, that matches aren’t allowed on a plane at all.

 Quick Guide to Lighters Allowed on a Plane

 A thought I’d put together a quick table to help you understand exactly which lighters are allowed on a plane.

 |Type of Lighter||Hand Luggage?||Hold Luggage?|

 |Torch lighter in approved case||No||Yes (in USA)|